 This definition of an online marketplace excludes price comparison pages where it is not possible to purchase products without leaving the page.
 In addition, there are a lot of different types of marketplaces, namely: B2B, B2C, C2C, horizontal, vertical, product-based, and service-based marketplaces.

 The concept of a one-stop online shopping mall is a convenient option for online shoppers and has consequently been gaining popularity.
-In 2020, an incredible amount of $2.68 trillion was spent on the top 100 marketplaces, out of the total of $4.29 trillion spent online worldwide.
+It is expected that during this year the global eCommerce market will reach $6.3 trillion in 2023.

 Since they are very accessible and easy to implement, online marketplaces are often attractive for retailers to expand into new e-commerce markets.